 10. Robotic nurses

-A proof of concept pharmacy has been operating flawlessly at the University of California, San Francisco, for almost five years and more have been approved for hospital use in the last ten months.
+A proof of concept pharmacy has been operating flawlessly at the University of California, San Francisco, for almost five years and more have been approved for hospital use.

 12. AI diagnostics